memfault/interrupt/_posts/2020-06-17-cortex-m-breakpoints.md

 ### Breakpoint for function Running in RAM

-Recall that revision 1 of the FPB only works on addresses in code space.
+Recall that Version 1 of the FPB only works on addresses in code space.
 Let's install a breakpoint for a function running in SRAM (Address `0x20000000-0x3FFFFFFF`) and see what happens:

 ```bash
 (gdb) break dummy_function_ram